-Given the public health situation, we have spent some time creating digital versions of some of our most popular character-led programmes; allowing teachers to deliver them themselves, without us ever needing to set foot in your school.
-Each one comes complete with full instructions for teachers, opening and closing films, “flagship” activities for each year group from Reception to Year 6 / P1 - P7 and supporting and thematic literacy and maths resources.
+Given the public health situation, we have spent some time creating digital versions of our most popular character-led programme; allowing teachers to deliver it themselves, without us ever needing to set foot in your school.
+It comes complete with full instructions for teachers, opening and closing films, “flagship” activities for each year group from Reception to Year 6 / P1 - P7 and supporting and thematic literacy resources.
 If all the activities are used, each package offers more than two hours of activity for every class in the school, so they represent amazing value for money!
-Furthermore, in the event that schools are forced to remain closed on World Book Day, your pupils can still take part in the activity.
-Along with details of how to deliver it in class, there are full instructions for how it can be shared by children learning at home.
-The packages are …
+If you would prefer a live streamed workshops during Book Week then Bookman is available to deliver half or full day workshops - get in touch for more details.

 Bryan Bukman is a contented librarian who, with the help of his friend Betty, can transform himself into homemade superhero Bookman – with the power to bring stories to life!
 Unfortunately, though, there’s just one blot on the landscape … The village grump, hates anything that sparks people’s imaginations – and that includes books!
 He’s managed to wipe Bookman’s memory clean of all the stories he knew and loved – which is causing no end of trouble.
 Bookman needs the children to help him begin rebuilding his memory … and regain his superpower!